aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 Accessing WorldGuard From Your Plugin
 =====================================

-Most WorldGuard APIs can be accessed using the ``WorldGuard.getInstance()`` method, however some methods require a copy of the WorldGuardPlugin for your platform.
+Most WorldGuard APIs can be accessed using the ``WorldGuard.getInstance()`` method.

-On Bukkit, you can access this via ``WorldGuardPlugin.inst()``.
+Adapting players can be done via the ``wrapPlayer`` method on ``WorldGuardPlugin.inst()``.
+See :doc:`native-objects` for details.

+Note that you should keep :doc:`internal-apis` in mind while accessing parts of WorldGuard.

 Classpath Woes with Soft Dependencies
 =====================================

-If you are using WorldGuard as hard dependency, you do not need to worry about WorldGuard clases potentially not existing at runtime.
+If you are using WorldGuard as hard dependency, you do not need to worry about WorldGuard classes potentially not existing at runtime.
 However, this is a concern if you are merely soft-depending on WorldGuard.

 For example, if you tried to do: